oanda/apidocs/sections/getting_started.md

 # Getting Started Guide

-There are three main things you can do with the REST api:
+There are three main things you can do with the REST API:

 1. Get real time currency prices
 1. Get historical currency prices and charts